kkots/ggxrd_hitbox_overlay_2211/README.md

 ; An alternative keyboard shortcut to move the cursor down in the Quick Character Select window.
 ; More settings can be found in Main Mod UI - Quick Character Select. quickCharSelect_moveDown_2 = DPadDown

+; Specify a positive whole number from 0 to 100.
+Default value is 30.
+; This affects how much of the available range of the left and right sticks ; are deemed to be deadzone (ignored).
+This only affects hotkeys for this mod ; that are mapped through INI settings and Settings - Keyboard Shortcuts that are ; gamepad sticks. stickDeadzonePercentage = 30

+; Specify a floating point number.
+Default value is 1.0.
+; This affects things in the mod, controls for which are mapped to gamepad sticks, ; and which depend on the amount that the stick is displaced.
+; Setting this factor to a higher value will produce greater movement. stickSpeedMultiplier = 1.0
 ```

 </details>